amedee/ansible-servers/roles/munin_node/README.md

-# mailinabox
+# munin_node

-Role to do post-install configuration of mailinabox.
+Role to configure munin-node.

 ## Table of content